jfmatth/openshift-django17/README.md

-Django v1.7 on OpenShift v3.2014
+Django v1.7 on OpenShift v3.2014+
 =
-This git repository helps you get up and running quickly with django v1.7 and Openshift March 2014 release.
+This git repository helps you get up and running quickly with django v1.7 and Openshift.
 ###Features
 * Ready to use for local development
 * Easy to push to Openshift